Hi, I'm

 Initial Design

-The first version got the overall look right, but had real problems.
+The first version captured the overall look, but had significant structural problems.
 The light fixture sat separately from the rest of the piece, the cord exit felt unresolved, and the components didn't come together as one.
 Only about one in every five shade attempts came out properly translucent.

 Iterate on the Shade